crcx/retroforth/doc/RETRO-Book.md

     1000 | Image Saving     |                            |

-It must be noted here that nothing forces devices to use these identifiers, and one must take care to use an Nga implementation that provides the devices they need.
+It must be noted here that nothing forces devices to use these class identifiers, and one must take care to use an Nga implementation that provides the devices they need.

 ## Device Revisions